exercism/v3/docs/maintainers/repository-structure.md

 ## [Reference][reference]

 A list of reference documents for the various CS concepts, types, paradigms, etc.

 - **concepts:** This directory contains files discussing **programming** concepts.
 These documents should provide guidance, limitations, and links for maintainers who need to expound those ideas on their tracks.
+- **paradigms** This directory contains files discussing programming paradigms.
+These documents should link to the concepts typically associated with the paradigms.
 - **tooling** This directory contains documents on tooling that is common across languages (either due to a shared ecosystem - such as JS/TS/Clojurescript - or a shared platform - such as .net or JVM).
 - **types:** This directory contains files discussing programming types.
 These documents should provide guidance, limitations, and links for maintainers who need to expound those ideas on their tracks.

 ## [Languages][languages]

 Each track has it's own directory containing a README.md that outlines the concepts that are necessary to learn to become fluent in those languages.
-Each language has a config.json and the following subdirectories:
+Each language has a `config.json` file and the following subdirectories:

-- **transitions:** Contains a file for each pair of languages, where someone with a background in X learns new language Y. These should explain the concepts that needed to be remapped/learnt.
-The files in this directory initially aim to help inform us about both the language-agnostic and language-specific files, but will hopefully also in the long-run provide custom pathways for people learning languages.
-- **reference:** Files containing information that the implementer might find useful.
-These may be files on language-specific elements of programming concepts or notes on the idiomatic way to use tooling.
-For now, maintainers are encouraged to organise this directory however they feel best, and we may formalise a structure later.
+- **config.json** The WIP config.json for a track, with the practice exercises removed to avoid noise.
+- **docs:** This directory contains files for both the public, and maintainers, describing the C# v3 track and how to contribute.
 - **exercises:** The WIP exercises for that language.
   - **.docs:** documentation shared across all exercises for that language.
   - **concept:** The WIP concept exercises for that language.
   - **practice:** The WIP practice exercises for that language.
-- **config.json** The WIP config.json for a track, with the practice exercises removed to avoid noise.
+- **README.md:** The track's README, which should contain a short description of the goal of the repository as well as the status of the track's v3 transition.
+- **reference:** Files that help maintainers develop the track.
+These could be reference documents that help explain track-specific concepts for which no appropriate online document could be found, files on language-specific elements of programming concepts, or something else.
+Maintainers are free to organise this directory in the way they feel it best contributes to developing their track.
+- **transitions:** Contains a file for each pair of languages, where someone with a background in X learns new language Y. These should explain the concepts that needed to be remapped/learnt.
+The files in this directory initially aim to help inform us about both the language-agnostic and language-specific files, but will hopefully also in the long-run provide custom pathways for people learning languages.

 ## GitHub